Biden plan to change health rules could leave imprint in Georgia

 It’s unclear whether a Biden executive order will undo a Trump-era rule allowing states to impose work requirements, or will simply direct federal health officials to review rules to make sure they expand coverage to the Medicaid program, the Post reported.

 Georgia’s Medicaid 1115 waiver is set to increase eligibility for low-income adults under certain requirements, which include work, education, and volunteering.
-That plan, promoted by Gov. Brian Kemp and recently approved by the federal Centers for Medicare and Medicaid Services (CMS), is scheduled to begin July 1.
+That plan, promoted by Gov. Brian Kemp and recently approved by the federal Centers for Medicare and Medicaid Services, is scheduled to begin July 1.

 Work requirements in Arkansas, Kentucky and elsewhere, though, have been blocked by federal courts, and the U.S. Supreme Court is expected to take up a related case.